grafana/agent/docs/configuration/integrations/integrations-next/app-o11y-exporter.md

   # Content-Length header is used to make this check
   [max_allowed_payload_size: <number> | default = 0]

-  # Configure source map support.
-The app observability integration can do a basic
-  # deobfuscation of JavaScript stacktraces using a user defined map file.
-The map_uri
-  # can be either a filesystem path or a URL to download the file from
-  source_map:
-    [enabled: <boolean> | default = false]
-    [map_uri: <string> | default = ""]

   # Loki instance to send logs and exceptions to.
 This assumes that you have a logs
   # config with the instance defined
   [logs_instance: <string> | default = "default"]